Cray-HPE/docs-sat/docs/install.md

 - To upgrade SAT, execute the pre-installation, installation, and post-installation procedures for a newer distribution.
 The newly installed version will become the default.

+    In SAT 2.4 and newer, you can instead upgrade the product stream by using the Compute Node Environment (CNE) installer.
+It is recommended that you upgrade SAT with the CNE installer because the process is both automated and logged to help you save time.
+See [SAT Upgrade with CNE Installer](cne_install.md) for more information.

 ### Pre-Installation Procedure